A brief look at the Martial Art and Olympic Sport of Judo

 Today, the Kodokan has 1,200 mats across the five main Dojo —Main, School, International, for Women, and for Boys—plus a special Dojo for veteran Judoka and special technique study purposes.
 The Kodokan is the international home of traditional and modern Judo.

 Contest Judo (Shiai)

 The true purpose of Kano's Judo was not to produce champions (or killers as had always been the aim of classic forms of Jiu-Jitsu).
 It was to provide a method of physical training and for the development of character.

 The importance of Shiai was as one tool to achieve this.

-Contest Judo should be experienced (some will love the heat of competition) but it is a method of training and not THE reason to train.
+Contest Judo should be experienced by all Judo practitioners ('Judoka') and some will love the heat of competition.
+However it must be understood that Shiai is simply a method of training and not the sole reason to train.

 Win if you can, win if you must, but not at all costs.

 After its introduction in 1968, Judo was recognised as an established Olympic Sport in 1972.
 Tens of millions of people practice Judo each year around the world; 200 separate countries are members of the International Judo Federation.